goldspecdigital/laravel-eloquent-uuid/README.md

 If you don't specify the value for the primary key of your model, a UUIDv4 will be automatically generated.
-However, if you do specify your own UUIDv4 then it will not generate one, but instead use the one you have explicity provided.
+However, if you do specify your own UUIDv4 then it will not generate one, but instead use the one you have explicitly provided.
 This can be useful when needing the know the ID of the model before you have created
 it: